 Firewood is a food source for termites, so the last place you want it to be placed is right next to your home!

-Best practice for storing firewood is to make sure it is at least 6 meters away from your home and raised at least 20 cm off the ground.
+The best practice for storing firewood is to make sure it is at least 6 meters away from your home and raised at least 20 cm off the ground.
 This will help prevent termites from moving in on a potential food source.

 10. If you find active termites on your property, get them treated by a professional pest technician as soon as possible!